nikushi/naginata/README.md

 **Nagip is now under development to release first version, so DO NOT USE in production**

 Nagip is multi nagios server control tool.
-It executes nagis external commands or read status file on remote nagios servers from single workstation host over ssh connection.
+If you have multiple nagios servers and want to control them from single workstation host by CLI over ssh connection, Nagip is good for you.

-Nagip includes `nagip` command executable. `nagip` command can be used to:
+Nagip includes `nagip` command executable. `nagip` command can be done by just single command execution from workstation host.

+* Enable/Disable notifications of hosts and services.
 * Display current host and service status. (will be added)
-* Enable/Disable notifications of hosts and services.
-* Add/Delete hosts/services downtime. (will be added)
 * and more

-Trying to nagip is really easy for you.
-You don't need to install ruby and nagip into nagios servers, just setup a workstation host which can login to nagios server over ssh.
+If you already have nagios servers, it's easy to try out Nagip!
+It does not require to install ruby and Nagip on remote nagio servers.

 ## Requirements

 Set up a workstation host which can connect to nagios servers over ssh connection.
-Currently nagip supports only no passphrase remote login.
+Currently supports only no passphrase remote login.

 ## Installation

 Install nagip on workstation host.

+    $ gem install nagip

-Add this line to your application's Gemfile:
+Or if you use bundler, add this line to your application's Gemfile:

 ```ruby
 gem 'nagip'